-Extended Campus Program: The Extended Campus Program (ECP) has two 13-week terms in the fall/winter and in the spring, plus an 8-week intensive term in the summer.
-Students attend six days of classes on campus in January (fall term) and June (spring term), and five days in August (optional summer intensive term).
+Extended Campus Program: The Extended Campus Program (ECP) has two 13-week terms, one in the fall and one in the spring.
+Students attend six days of classes on campus in January (fall term) and June (spring term).
+Attendance at all class meetings during the January and June on campus days is required.